TACC/ShellStartupDebug/README.md

     } Time = 0.3156
 ```

-If you wish to create a file instead of writing to standard out, change the value:
+If you wish to create a file instead of writing to standard out, change the value for SHELL_STARTUP_DEBUG
+to 3 in the bash or zsh shell:

 ```
    export SHELL_STARTUP_DEBUG=3